hertzsprung/cutcell-advection/src/notes/notes.md

 Problem/Intro
 =============
-We want to present two pieces of work: the cubicUpwindCPCFit advection scheme and the slanted cell mesh.
+We want to present two pieces of work: the cubicFit advection scheme and the slanted cell mesh.
 What problems do each of these pieces of work address?

 cubicUpwindCPCFit
 -----------------